Understanding a Liquidation Sale and 5 Biggest Mistakes Store Owners Make When Liquidating

 How it could have been avoided in the first place.

-Knowing all the intricate details of how to close a retail store are infinitely more valuable than how to run day-to-day business.
+Knowing all the intricate details of a liquidation sale are infinitely more valuable than how to run day-to-day business.

 - Because with a store closing sale you get ONE shot at doing it correctly.